Rajnesh29/Data-analysis-using-SQL/README.md

 # Data-analysis-using-SQL

-This project leverages SQL to analyze orders and sales data, providing actionable insights to enhance decision-making and optimize performance.
+Combining SQL for precise data querying and Python for efficient data loading and cleaning, this project focuses on analyzing sales and order data.
+This dual approach ensures that our analysis is built on a solid foundation of clean, accurate data, providing deeper insights into business performance.

 **Working Steps**
 1. Downloaded Dataset from Kaggle api using PYTHON.